Need Help With Your Membership?

 Tax statements can be generated manually upon request; however, in busy periods it may take us some time to respond to your request.
 Alternatively, you can quickly calculate your fees yourself by referencing your bank or credit card statements.
 The Australian Taxation Office accepts statements from your financial institution, showing your union fee deductions, as a written record of claims for work-related expenses.
 If you pay your membership fees by pay-roll deduction, a full tax statement for the full year cannot be provided until your employer has sent through all of your fees for the financial year to The Services Union and provided listings for those payments to be processed by our membership staff.

 To provide the best possible membership services to you, we will need your current bank details at all times.
 There are a few ways you can keep your union up to date with your details.
 You can email our membership department at firstname.lastname@example.org or alternatively, please telephone Services Connect on (07) 3844 5300.
-Very soon you will be able to update your details on our website.
-We will keep you posted.
+You can also update your details on our website.
+Please click here.

 It’s important to maintain your membership of The Services Union as you never know when you may need it.
 All membership fee waivers from The Services Union can only be given in accordance with our union’s rules.
 A member may request a waiver of membership fees for unpaid extended leave, unpaid parental leave or for financial hardship.
 All applications must be made in writing to the Branch Secretary Neil Henderson identifying the reasons for the request and the date the waiver is requested to commence.
 In cases of unpaid maternity leave and extended leave without pay, please provide your expected return date.